jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-131.md

 When these softer particles are separated by the force of fire, the black charcoal turns into ashes composed only of hard* and solid particles, and therefore white.

-> *Superphysics Note: Here, soft means less matter density and hard means more density.
-So charcoal is soft and black, and a diamond is hard and white
+{{< n n="Here, soft means less matter density and hard means more density.
+So charcoal is soft and black, and a diamond is hard and white" >}}

 <!-- No bodies are more suitable  than  -->